BMW i3 (2013-2022) interior, dashboard & comfort

 - 4Performance, motor & driveGreat handling and nippy acceleration make the BMW i3 one of the best electric cars to drive, although ride comfort is particularly firm in the i3s

-- 5Interior, dashboard & comfort - currently readingIt’s spacious for four people, but the BMW i3’s suspension makes things a little too bumpy on the move
+- 5Interior, dashboard & comfort - currently readingIt’s spacious for four people, but the BMW i3's suspension makes things a little too bumpy on typical UK road surfaces

 - 6Boot space, seating & practicalityCompact dimensions belie the BMW i3's roomy interior, but it only has seating for four